-- · the water vapor line catalogs are different - the R98 uses the Van Vleck-Weisskopf line shape function with cutoff and MPM89 without cutoff where N{H_2O} is the number density of water molecules, ν the frequency and S the line intensity, calculated from the HITRAN92 data base Rothman et al. [1992].
-Considered for this re-investigation are 15 lines with a frequency lower than 1 THz as listed in Table 2.9.
+- the water vapor line catalogs are different - the R98 uses the Van Vleck-Weisskopf line shape function with cutoff and MPM89 without cutoff

+Water vapor line absorption: The local line absorption is defined as where N{H_2O} is the number density of water molecules, ν the frequency and S the line intensity, calculated from the HITRAN92 data base Rothman et al. [1992].
+Considered for this re-investigation are 15 lines with a frequency lower than 1 THz as listed in Table 2.17.